IBMDeveloperBNL/hlfabric-lab/README.md

 Now open a browser session and browse to [http://localhost:3000/explorer](http://localhost:3000/exlorer).
 This gives an overview of all available REST endpoints of our business service.

 Try to invoke one of the endpoints (e.g. createProjectPledge) by clicking on the service (1).
-Next, click 'Try it' (2) and provide some sample values (3).
+Next, click 'Try it out' (2) and provide some sample values (3).
 Finally, click 'Execute' (4) to submit the request and test the service.

 ![](./images/12-build-service-2.png)

-The response will be a 500 internal server error.
+The response will be a '500 Internal Server Error'.
 The reason for this is, that this is the current implementation of the service.
 It throws exactly this error message.

 ```ts
 export class CreateProjectPledgeController {